30 October 2022

 21 August 2022

-ERP Implementations: It’s all about Partnership II
+🧮ERP: Planning (Part V: It’s all about Partnership II)

 When starting an ERP implementation project an organization needs to fill the existing knowledge gaps in respect to whatever it takes to achieve the goals associated with the respective project.
 Therefore, it makes sense to work with a implementer that can help cover the gaps directly or indirectly.
 Moreover, it makes sense to establish a long-term relationship that would allow to harness ERP system’s capabilities after project’s end, increase the ROI and, why not, find other areas of cooperation.
 It’s in theory what a partner does, and a strategic technology partnership is about – providing any kind of technological expertise the customer doesn't have in-house.